-Wednesday December 19th was a historic day in South Korea when voters elected the first female president in the country’s history.
+Wednesday December 19th 2012 ended up being a historic day in South Korea when voters elected the first female president in the country’s history.
 Representing the Conservative Saenuri Party, formally known as Korea’s Grand National Party, Park Geun-hye narrowly beat her liberal opponent Moon Jae-in.

-Most Korean exit polls had Ms. Park leading throughout the night with a narrow 2 percentage point lead.
+Most Korean exit polls from top news organizations had Ms. Park leading throughout the night with a narrow 2 percentage point lead.

 Park Geun-hye is no stranger to politics or the spotlight in general.
 At the age of 22 Park Geun-hye lived in the ‘Blue House’, Korea’s presidential residence, as the daughter of former Korean President Park Chung-hee who seized power via a military coup in 1961.
 When Ms. Park’s mother was unintentionally shot and killed by a North Korean bullet, which was intended for her father, Ms. Park essentially became South Korea’s first lady.
 In 1979 her father, who was still president at the time, was assassinated by his trusted spy chief.